typedb/typedb-docs/03-client-api/00-overview.md

 A session is responsible for connecting our application to a particular database.
 This connection would then allow opening transactions to carry out queries.
 We can think of a session as a two-way long-lasting tunnel that connects our application to a particular database on the Grakn server.

 ### Transaction
-A transaction is responsible for performing write and read operations over the concepts types and instances within the connected database.
+A transaction is responsible for performing write and read operations over the concept types and instances within the connected database.
 When executing a query to retrieve data, an iterator is returned, which can then be lazily consumed to execute a request on the server to return the next concrete result.

-### Futures and Async Queries
+### Async Queries
-Queries can be computed asynchronously on the grakn server whilst local processing takes place.
-In order to execute async queries, clients may wrap the result in an async task wrapping object, such as a Promise, Future or Iterator, depending on the convention in the given language.
+Invoking a Graql query sends the query to the Grakn server, where it will be completed in the background.
+Local processing can take place while waiting for responses to be received.

+Queries that return answers, such as [match](/docs/query/match-clause), return them as Futures, Streams or iterators depending on the language.
+These can then be awaited, or iterated, to retrieve the answers as they are computed.

+Queries are always executed on the server in the order they were invoked in the client.

 <div class="note">
 [Important]
-When a transaction is committed or closed, all currently processing asynchronous queries are completed first.
+When a transaction is committed or closed, all of its asynchronous queries are completed first.
 </div>

 ### Investigating Answers